kimci86/bkcrack/example/tutorial.md

 However, we might also be interested in finding the original password.
 To do this, we need to choose a maximum length and a set of characters among which we hope to find those that constitute the password.
 To save time, we have to choose those parameters wisely.
-For a given maximal length, a small charset will be explored much faster than a big one, but making a wrong assumption by choosing a charset that is too small will not allow to recover the password.
+For a given length, a small charset will be explored much faster than a big one, but making a wrong assumption by choosing a charset that is too small will not allow to recover the password.

 At first, we can try all candidates up to a given length without making any assumption about the character set.
 We use the charset `?b` which is the set containing all bytes (from 0 to 255), so we do not miss any candidate up to length 9.

-    $ ../bkcrack -k c4490e28 b414a23d 91404b31 -r 9 ?b
+    $ ../bkcrack -k c4490e28 b414a23d 91404b31 --bruteforce ?b --length 0..9

     [17:52:16] Recovering password
     length 0-6...